mlflow/mlflow/docs/source/quickstart_mlops.rst

   mlflow models build-docker --model-uri "models:/wine-quality/1" --name "qs_mlops"

 This command builds a Docker image named ``qs_mlops`` that contains your model and its dependencies.
 The ``model-uri`` in this case specifies a version number (``/1``) rather than a lifecycle stage (``/staging``), but you can use whichever integrates best with your workflow.
 It will take several minutes to build the image.
-Once it completes, you can run the image locally with:
+Once it completes, you can run the image to provide real-time inferencing locally, on-prem, on a bespoke Internet server, or cloud platform.
+You can run it locally with:

 .. code-block:: bash